BENEFITING: Vasculitis Foundation

 This June, I was scheduled for my sixth set of chemotherapy infusions at Johns Hopkins.
 Hospital halls are like mazes, and when I arrived at my appointment, I said to the nurse, “It’s been a long journey!”
 That day, I thought about how much time I’ve spent in that hospital fighting for my life.
 I was diagnosed with Microscopic Polyangiitis over 20 years ago.
 If you saw me though, you’d never know I have a life threatening disease.

 Microscopic Polyangiitis is an uncommon autoimmune disease that’s one of 15 types of Vasculitis.
 These diseases relate to your blood and inflammation where blood cells mistakenly attack any healthy organ in the body.
-Similar to cancer, Autoimmune Disease is an overarching umbrella of more than 80 types of extremely serious diseases, like MS, Lupus, and Rheumatoid Arthritis.
+Similar to cancer, they're an overarching umbrella of more than 80 types of extremely serious diseases, like MS, Lupus, and Rheumatoid Arthritis.
 In my case, this life-threatening disease attacks my joints, skin, kidney, and lungs.
 The problem is that patients aren’t always diagnosed early enough, treatments haven’t changed much over the years and require a lifetime on chemotherapy and high doses of medications with very serious side effects.

 While I’ve shared openly about my health with my closest friends and family, it’s my coworkers, new friends, and extended family who don’t hear about each organ failure (or flare) or any of my numerous hospital stays.
 I didn’t want to make people uncomfortable.
-This is my journey though and I have accepted this path.

 My physician Dr. David Hellman has been a constant for the past 20 years.
 I can’t be thankful enough to him and his team.
 He has saved my life after every relapse and provided hope for survival and a “normal” life during these difficult moments.
 His empathy, compassion, humor, and unwavering dedication to my health have been a positive force throughout.